ringzhz/jeoparty3/README.md

         * New and improved champion announcement screen including a drumroll and firework animations once the champion is announced
         * Made the visual style more consistent across the entire game to reflect the classic Jeopardy! aesthetic
         * Fixed an issue where the animation showing the clue expanding out of the board screen was shaky and/or blurry
+* Added answer streaks
+    * Added new voice lines and player titles visible on the scoreboard screen to celebrate players when they get multiple answers correct in a row
 * Daily double and final jeoparty wagering makeover
     * Added new voice lines whenever a player is wagering to inform them of their minimum and maximum wagers, allowing the player to do less math in their head while they’re considering their wager
     * Added new visuals for final jeoparty wagering and answering so players and audience members can see how many players have locked in their wagers/answers